wadmp/wadmp.github.io/tutorials/sign-up.md

 # Sign Up and create your company

 To start using WebAccess DMP you need a user first.
-This applies only if you are the first from your company to access the plattform.
+This applies only if you are the first from your company to access the platform.
 If someone else already Signed Up, ask him or her to create a user to add you to the company.
 Signing Up will also ask you to create a company.
 This will allow you later to claim your devices.

+If your company is listed as external provider under the Sign in button, sign in stright away (see details below the video).

+## Sign up Process

 These are the steps if you prefer instructions instead of a video:
 - Go to [wadmp.com](https://wadmp.com).
 You will be redirected to the login page